isomerpages/sciencecentre-emag/_stories/DIY/Kitchen Science: Bubble Tea.md

 </div>
 <p>Once the pearls have cooled, drain off the excess water.
 You may choose
 to drizzle honey over your pearls or sprinkle sugar on your pearls to give them a little more sweetness and flavour.
-Let it soak for a while, et voilà your pearls are ready to be served with your favourite milk tea.</p>
+Let it soak for a while,<em> et voilà</em> your pearls are ready to be served with your favourite milk tea.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Bubble_Tea_Photo_Glass_1.jpg">
 </div>
 <p>As you enjoy your cup of bubble tea, you may wonder how this cup of happiness
 came about.</p>
-<p>Bubble tea, also known as boba tea, or 珍珠奶茶<em>zhēn zhū nǎi chá</em> (pearl
+<p>Bubble tea, also known as boba tea, or 珍珠奶茶 <em>zhēn zhū nǎi chá</em> (pearl
 milk tea) all refer to the same thing – our favourite pastime drink – tea-based drink mixed with milk or flavoured syrups with tapioca pearl topping.
 However, the original bubble milk tea doesn’t contain pearls; the term ‘bubble’